We (novel): Plot

 Despite the recent rift between them, O-90 pleads with D-503 to impregnate her illegally.
 After O-90 insists that she will obey the law by turning over their child to be raised by the One State, D-503 obliges.
-However, as her pregnancy progresses, O-90 realizes that she cannot bear to be parted from her baby under any circumstances.
+During the pregnancy, O-90 realises that she cannot bear to be parted from her baby.
 At D-503's request, I-330 arranges for O-90 to be smuggled outside the Green Wall.

-In his last journal entry, D-503 indifferently relates that he has been forcibly tied to a table and subjected to the "Great Operation", which has recently been mandated for all citizens of the One State in order to prevent possible riots; having been psycho-surgically refashioned into a state of mechanical "reliability", they would now function as "tractors in human form".
+In his last journal entry, D-503 indifferently relates that he has been forcibly tied to a table and subjected to the "Great Operation", which has recently been mandated for all citizens of the One State to prevent possible riots; having been psycho-surgically refashioned into a state of mechanical "reliability", they would now function as "tractors in human form".
 This operation removes the imagination and emotions by targeting parts of the brain with X-rays.
-After this operation, D-503 willingly informed the Benefactor about the inner workings of the Mephi.
-However, D-503 expresses surprise that even torture could not induce I-330 to denounce her comrades.
+After this operation, D-503 willingly informed the Benefactor, the dictator of the One State, about the inner workings of the Mephi.
+I-330 is then brought to an interrogation chamber, and subjected to torture by suffocation; D-503 expresses surprise that even torture could not induce I-330 to denounce her comrades.
 Despite her refusal, I-330 and those arrested with her have been sentenced to death, "under the Benefactor's Machine".

-Meanwhile, the Mephi uprising gathers strength; parts of the Green Wall have been destroyed, birds are repopulating the city, and people start committing acts of social rebellion.
-Although D-503 expresses hope that the Benefactor shall restore "reason", the novel ends with the One State's survival in doubt.
+The Mephi uprising gathers strength; parts of the Green Wall have been destroyed, birds are repopulating the city and people start committing acts of social rebellion.
+Although D-503 expresses hope that the Benefactor shall restore "reason", the novel ends with the One State's survival against these insurgents in doubt.
 I-330's mantra is that, just as there is no highest number, there can be no final revolution.

 Major themes

 Dystopian society

 The dystopian society depicted in We is presided over by the Benefactor and is surrounded by a giant Green Wall to separate the citizens from primitive untamed nature.
 All citizens are known as "numbers".
-Every hour in one's life is directed by "The Table".

-The action of We is set at some time after the Two Hundred Years' War, which has wiped out all but "0.2 percent of the earth's population".
-The war was over a rare substance only mentioned in the book through a metaphor; the substance was called "bread" as the "Christians gladiated over it"—as in Christians killed for sport in Roman gladiator games as a form of entertainment, "bread and circuses," suggesting a war that was meant to distract the population from a power grab by the government.
+Every hour in one's life is directed by the "Table of Hours".
+The action of We is set at some time after the Two Hundred Years' War, which has wiped out all but "0.2 [20%] of the earth's population".
+The war was over a rare substance only mentioned in the book through a metaphor; the substance was called "bread" as the "Christians gladiated over it"—as in Christians killed for sport in Roman gladiator games as a form of entertainment, "bread and circuses", suggesting a war that was meant to distract the population from a power grab by the government.
 The war only ended after the use of weapons of mass destruction, so that the One State is surrounded with a post-apocalyptic landscape.